0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 The storage of the node is based on RocksDB.
 It is write-heavy and will increase in size for the foreseeable future.
 The number and size of reads and writes is entirely dependent on the traffic on the network.

+## Updating your node

+Make sure your node is set up for getting automatic updates by following the instructions in the [Get automatic updates section](node-health-and-maintenance.md#get-automatic-updates)

 ## Final step

 If you are a developer making an application on PBC, and the application needs to reliably query the state of the